awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 ```

 **Note**
-If you specify `default` as the profile name then this profile becomes the one used whenever you run an AWS CLI command and do not specify a profile name\.
+If you specify `default` as the profile name, this profile becomes the one used whenever you run an AWS CLI command and do not specify a profile name\.

 A final message describes the completed profile configuration\.